-A: The proposals scheduled to be voted on at the Annual Meeting are:

-- The election of two Class II directors recommended by our Board of Directors to serve for a term of three years or until their respective successors are duly elected and qualified; - An advisory vote to approve the compensation paid to our named executive officers; and - The ratification of the appointment of PricewaterhouseCoopers ABAS Ltd. as our independent registered public accounting firm for our fiscal year ending June 26, 2015.
+- A: The proposals scheduled to be voted on at the Annual Meeting are: - The election of one Class III director recommended by our Board of Directors to serve for a term of three years or until his successor has been duly elected and qualified; - An advisory vote to approve the compensation paid to our named executive officers; and - The ratification of the appointment of PricewaterhouseCoopers ABAS Ltd. as our independent registered public accounting firm for our fiscal year ending June 24, 2016.